acrisci/i3ipc-gjs/README.md

 i3ipc-gjs is a JavaScript library for controlling the window manager.
 This project is intended to be useful for general scripting, and for applications that interact with the window manager like status line generators, notification daemons, and pagers.

+If you have an idea for a script to extend i3wm, you can add your script to the examples directory or [post a script request](https://github.com/acrisci/i3ipc-gjs/issues) on the project issue tracker.

 ## Documentation

 The latest documentation can be found [here](http://dubstepdish.com/i3ipc-glib). i3ipc-gjs is a [GObject introspection](https://developer.gnome.org/gobject/stable/) library (kind of like [gtk](https://developer.gnome.org/)).